rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/fatalities/index.md

     </Group>
     <Group>
         <Note class='text-sm'>
-            Select a fatality in the table to see more details.
+            Select a fatality in the table to see more details about it and the post-crash follow-up.
         </Note>
         <DataTable data={inc_map} link=link wrapTitles=true rowShading=true search=true rows=10>
             <Column id=REPORTDATE title="Date" fmt='mm/dd/yy hh:mm' wrap=true/>